Position: Learner Recruiter

 They need multiple Learner/Apprentice recruiters as they embark on a growth curve and need to keep up with the demand that the Sales team are bringing in to the business.

 So why would this one be different from other roles on the market?

 You're not starting from scratch and having to do a full 360 recruitment type role.
 You are being fed live apprenticeship vacancies constantly, the business has a very strong online presence and puts a lot of stock (and finance) into their marketing all of which generates strong employer branding and awareness around Apprenticeships - ultimately feeding you leads and a constant pipeline of junior candidates.

 You will talent pool and pipeline potential apprenticeship candidates in line with the vacancies and employer requirements coming in to the business.

 For these individuals, you will be such a key individual in their early career.
 You can be that person to set them on their way to start in their career so having that drive and emotional intelligence to communicate at this level is needed.

-This is an office based role, for an incredibly inclusive business.
+This role can be fully remote, or if you are North East based, they have a vibrant office you can be based from.
 Not quite a wolf of wall street environment and more a supportive but still with the social aspect included.
 Their staff retention is incredibly high, and the managers have a proven track record of developing people within the business who either stay or go on after a period of time to excel in other areas.

 Can you be making a change to and offer opportunities to young adults?
 Let us know and we can go into more detail